-An active sprint is a sprint which has been started and is now visible in Work mode.
+An active sprint is a sprint which has been started and is now visible in the Active sprints.

 A backlog is a list of the outstanding user stories, bugs and features for a product (Product Backlog) or sprint (Sprint Backlog).